thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarms.md

 **Alarms page**

 To view and manage alarms, use the "Alarms" page in the left menu.
-Here you will see all your alarms and alarms of your customers and users in the form of a list form, as well as the following information: creation time, source, alarm type, severity, [to whom assigned](#assign-alarm-to-user), and status of the alarm.
+Here you will see all alarms related to your entities: devices, assets, customers, etc., and alarms of your customers and users in the form of a list form, as well as the following information: creation time, source, alarm type, severity, [to whom assigned](#assign-alarm-to-user), and status of the alarm.
 By default, only active alarms for all time are displayed here.
 If necessary, apply a filter and time interval to see other results.
 To view more information about an alarm, click on the ellipsis (...) in the "Details" column of the alarm you want to view.